channelaccess/ca/Readme.md

 __Note:__ The first time you execute this command the required jars for the build system will be automatically downloaded and the build will start afterwards.
 The next time you execute the command the build should be faster.

 ## Maven Central
-To push the latest version to Maven Central use
+To push the latest version to Maven Central (via the OSS Sonatype Nexus Repository) use

 ```bash
 ./gradlew uploadArchives
 ```

 To be able to do so you need to have your ~/.gradle/gradle.properties file in place with your Sonatype username/password as well you need to be part of the group *org.epics*

+For further information on using gradle to upload binary releases to the Sonatype OSS Nexus Repository please see the document [here.](https://central.sonatype.org/pages/gradle.html)